|

 It took some aggressive action, but

 in the end the City of Pittsburgh came through.
-Millions upon millions of
+Several millions of dollars

-dollars have been spent to complete the transformation of the privately-owned
+have been invested to complete the transformation of the privately-owned

-Brookline Memorial Community Center Park into the city-owned Brookline
+Brookline Memorial Community Center Park into a showcase family recreational

-Memorial Park.
-This could not have been done without the dedication,
+This could not have been done without the

 authorities that worked tirelessly throughout the years.
 Their efforts helped

-the Brookline community and the City of Pittsburgh can be proud of.
+park, one that the Brookline community and the City of Pittsburgh can be